jofas/blog/content/001-cargo-publish-action/index.md

 +++
-title = "Automate Publishing your Crates with GitHub Actions" template = "page.html" date = 2023-04-21T15:00:00Z
-authors = ["Jonas Fassbender"]
+title = "How to Automate Publishing your Crates with GitHub Actions" template = "page.html" date = 2023-04-21T15:00:00Z authors = ["Jonas Fassbender"]